snowdriftcoop/snowdrift/BUILD.md

 #### Windows database setup

-The sdm.hs tool is untested on Windows.
+The sdb.hs tool is untested on Windows.
 It won't work anyway because it uses UNIX sockets.
 Any patches, feedback, or Postgres-on-Windows expertise would be appreciated.